WalletConnect/walletconnect-registry/server/README.md

-# WalletConnect.org Registry Api server
+# WalletConnect Registry Server

-# Local development
+## Local development

 The api is built with [next.js](https://nextjs.org/)